andrewhstead/stream-three-project/README.md

 ## Back End Development

-In addition to a 'Home' app which contains the template for the site's Home Page plus an HTML include for use across the site, there are six further apps which make up the project.
+### Home App

+The simple 'Home' app contains the template for the site's Home Page, as well as a model which enables site users, whether registered or not, to send messages to the site administrators.
+This is done by means of a form which saves the message, along with the user's name and email address, to the database.

 ### News App